cosmos/cosmos-sdk/docs/building-modules/intro.md

 ## Main Components of SDK Module

-Modules generally share the same core components:
+Modules are by convention defined in the `.x/` subfolder (e.g. the `bank` module will be defined in the `./x/bank` folder).
+They generally share the same core components:

 - Custom [`message` types](./message.md) to trigger state-transitions.
 - A [`handler`](./handler.md) used to process messages when they are routed to the module by [`baseapp`](../core/baseapp.md#message-routing).